What You Need to Know

 Our clinicians will take you to one of our dedicated consulting rooms where your pet will be examined.
 You will be key in the investigation process, so we set aside 30 minutes for the physical exam and to talk things over with you.

 Please be aware that we require 24 hours notice for all prescription requests.
-If you require more medication for your pet, please contact us via phone or email.
+If you require more medication for your pet, please contact us via phone or by completing the online form here.
 Medication will only be dispensed between our normal opening hours.

 After the Consultation